cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 ## registrationSuccess

-This object will be sent by the server when communicating with a client.
-It will be sent by the server to a client when the client submits valid information when trying to register a new account and so a new account has been created for the user.
+This communication type will be sent by the server to a client when the client submits valid information when trying to register a new account and so a new account has been created for the user.
 It is up to the server to determine if the information was valid in the account creation.

 ```javascript
 {